The Hacker Who Reached Out to a Food Delivery Startup First

 Security.txt File

-We added a /.well-known/security.txt file with contact information, making it easy for researchers to know how to reach us.
+The team added a /.well-known/security.txt file with contact information, making it easy for researchers to know how to reach them.

 Clear Response Process